TheBeachLab/selfhosted/README.md

 ## Mumble Server (murmur)

 Mumble is a low latency voice chat service.
-Before you start, decide the host (walkie.beachlab.org) and the port (50000) and modify your `/etc/hosts/`, A records, NAT port forwarding, ddns client and create a firewall rule.
+Before you start, decide the host (walkie.beachlab.org) and the port (50000) and modify your `/etc/hosts/`, add an CNAME record, set up NAT port forwarding and create a firewall rule.

 ```bash
 sudo ufw allow 50000